Ben-PP/fullstack-sql/README.md

 ### Psql

-Connect to psql with `npm run psql`
+On linux connect to psql with `npm run psql`.
+On windows you have to get the container id manually and use docker exec.